wmbusmeters/wmbusmeters/README.md

 rtlwmbus:<commandline>, to specify the entire background process command line.

 stdin, to read raw binary telegrams from stdin.
+These telegrams are expected to have the data link layer crc bytes removed already!

-telegrams.txt, to read raw wmbus telegrams from this file.
+telegrams.bin, to read raw wmbus telegrams from this file.
+These telegrams are expected to have the data link layer crc bytes removed already!

 stdin:rtlwmbus, to read telegrams formatted using the rtlwmbus format from stdin.